fs-bullard/pimc/README.md

-# pimq
+# pimc
-Comparing simulated annealing (SA) and quantum monte carlo (qmc) as methods for solving the travelling salesman problem (TSP).
+Comparing simulated annealing (SA) and quantum annealing (QA) as methods for solving the travelling salesman problem (TSP).